 All intellectual property in client data remains the property of the client and no client data is processed in any way other than that instructed by the client (Data Controller).
 All electronic file transfers between client and Factary are carried out over encrypted and secure FTP (SFTP) connections to and from our UK servers.
 All data logins are password protected, and logins and file transfers are monitored by us.

 Client data is kept no longer than necessary.
-This means that, unless otherwise authorised by clients, client data will be deleted from our servers no later than 3 calendar months following project completion – or earlier/later if instructed and authorised by the client.
+This means that, unless otherwise authorised by clients, client data will be deleted from our servers no later than 6 months after the data is initially received – or earlier/later if instructed and authorised by the client.
 Factary will not pass on, or disclose, any information contained within client data to a third party unless authorised to do so by the client (Data Controller) or if required to do so by law.

 In short, we only use the information provided by clients to: